 2. What is the purpose of the data processing?

-Please describe under this item the purpose of the processing.
+For internal decision-making regarding future counseling and event offerings for doctoral and PhD students

 3. What is the legal basis for the data processing?

 You are under no obligation to participate in the online survey.
 The disclosure of your Data is voluntary.
 The processing of your Data is carried out for the above-mentioned purpose on the basis of the consent given by you within the participation in the online survey.